EOSIO/patroneos/README.md

 It operates in two modes, filter and log.
 When running in filter mode, it proxies requests to the node through a series of middleware that perform various checks and logs success or failures to the log agents.
 When running in log mode, it receives logs from the filter agent and writes them to a file in a format that fail2ban can process.

 ## Configuration
-The configuration can be update through the `config.json` file or by sending a `POST` request with the new body to `/config`.
+The configuration can be update through the `config.json` file or by sending a `POST` request with the new configuration in the request body to `/config`.

 ## Middleware Verification Layer